neeleshverma/Offline-RL-RewardLabelling/README.md

 Here, k is the number of expert trajectories.

 For solving the Optimal Transport problem, JAX implementation is used https://github.com/ott-jax/ott

+The project report is available at [Report](https://github.com/neeleshverma/Offline-RL-RewardLabelling/blob/main/report/CSE_525_Project_Report.pdf)

 Contact Info: neverma@cs.stonybrook.edu